 Piercings are limited to ears, however, discrete nose piercings may be allowed for religious or cultural reasons.
 Ear piercings and earrings should be discrete and in keeping with Gordon's ethos.
-No other piercings are allowed and this includes lip, face, eyebrow etc.
+Other piercings are discouraged, and this includes lip, face, eyebrow etc.